scandum/quadsort/README.md

 This can be visualized as following:

-AAAA BBBB CCCC DDDD EEEE FFFF GGGG HHHH IIII JJJJ KKKK LLLL MMMM NNNN OOOO PPPP
+    main memory: AAAA BBBB CCCC DDDD

-ABCDABCDABCDABCD    EFGHEFGHEFGHEFGH    IJKLIJKLIJKLIJKL    MNOPMNOPMNOPMNOP
+    swap memory: ABABABAB  CDCDCDCD

-ABCDEFGHIJKLMNOPABCDEFGHIJKLMNOPABCDEFGHIJKLMNOPABCDEFGHIJKLMNOP
+    main memory: ABCDABCDABCDABCD

-In the first row quadswap has been used to create 16 blocks of 4 sorted elements each.
-In the second row quadsort has been used to create 4 blocks of 16 sorted elements each.
-In the last row we're left with 1 block of 64 sorted elements.
+In the first row quadswap has been used to create 4 blocks of 4 sorted elements each.
+In the second row quadsort has been used to merge the blocks into 2 blocks of 8 sorted elements each in swap memory.
+In the last row the blocks are merged back to main memory and we're left with 1 block of 16 sorted elements.
 The following is a visualization.

 ![quadsort visualization](https://github.com/scandum/quadsort/blob/master/quadsort.gif)